CSCfi/hpc-container-wrapper/README.md

  - requires a conda YML file as input
 - `pip-containerize`
  - Wrap new venv installation or edit existing
+ - Will by default use currently available python
  - Option to also use slim container image  (will then not mount full host)
 - `wrap-container`
- - Generate wrappers for existing container
+ - Generate wrappers for existing container.
+Mainly so that applications in existing containers can be used "almost" as a normal installation.
+ - Full host will not be mounted
 - `wrap-install`
  - Wrap an installation on disk to a container.
+ - Useful for containerizing existing installations which can not be re-installed
+ - Option to mount in exact place, so that external and internal paths are identical.
+This will however require dropping the top parent path mount so only works when no dependencies required.
+E.g `wrap-install --mask -w bin /appl/soft/prog --prefix Dir` will not mount `/appl` at all.
+Understand the implications of this before using this frontend.
+For manual workaround and more explanation see [limitations section](#limitations).

 All tools support `-h/--help` for displaying info some have subcommands.